 Nursing home neglect and abuse cases are often expensive because the cost of gathering and reviewing medical records and data is high.
 Because of this, many lawyers will not accept these types of cases.
-At Toro Law, we believe in representing clients of all different backgrounds on a wide range of cases.
-If you or a loved one has been abused or neglected while under the care of a nursing home, or other long-term memory care facility, please give us a call at Toro Law today.
+At Toro Law Office, we believe in representing clients of all different backgrounds on a wide range of cases.
+If you or a loved one has been abused or neglected while under the care of a nursing home, or other long-term memory care facility, please give us a call at Toro Law Office today.
 The elderly have become the fastest growing segment of the population, with more and more people relying on long-term care facilities than ever before.

 Understanding Nursing Home Abuse

 Due to the nature of these crimes, nursing home abuse claims often involve serious injury or wrongful death.
 According to nursing home regulations, nursing home abuse includes the following:

 - Failure to provide food, clothing, and shelter

 - Failure to prevent slips, trips, or falls

 A nursing home resident that has developed the following may be the victim of nursing home abuse: